-3.10.3.1 International barometer comparison
+3.6.3.1 International barometer comparison

 Great importance is attached to international barometer comparisons.
-The WMO Automatic Digital Barometer Intercomparison was carried out in De Bilt (Netherlands) from 1989 to 1991.
+The WMO Automatic Digital Barometer Intercomparison was carried out in De Bilt (Netherlands) from 1989 to 1991 (WMO, 1992).
 Only by such comparisons is it possible to ensure consistency in the national standards of pressure-measuring instruments and thus prevent discontinuities in pressure data across international boundaries.

+3.6.3.2 National barometer comparison

 The recommended procedure for such comparisons is given in section 3.10.4.

 The programme of comparisons includes the following: